HeroCC/BedHome/README.md

 * **bedhome.admin** - Allows players to use all mod commands

 * **bedhome.world** - Allows players to /bed to another world (2.2+)

-# TODO

-- If you want to request a feature, feel free to comment, PM me, or make a pull request.

-# CHANGELOG

-_View the BukkitDev page to find this._